cornelius-k/Library-Catalog/README.md

 # Advanced Java Final Poject — Library Catalog System
-Written for Java 1.8.0 and Java FX UI Library
+Written for Java 1.8.0 and Java FX UI Library, mysql database also required to be installed and configured.
+Check `Final.java` for hardcoded creds.

 (Required UML, Algorithm and User Guide)